ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

   dd_output
-    Use *dd_output* to specify - Content sent to the DD should be returned to the user.
+    Use :emphasis:`dd\_output` to specify - Content sent to the DD should be returned to the user.

     | **required**: False
     | **type**: dict